MetaFam/skill-bot/README.md

 You can learn more about this format on [Wikipedia](https://en.wikipedia.org/wiki/Graphviz) or on the [official website](https://www.graphviz.org/).

+Additional fonts may be necessary to properly display emojis on Linux.
+Consider installing the `fonts-noto` package.

 ### Permissions

 To work properly, the bot needs the following permission in the target channel: